openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 If you cannot or would rather not run our helper scripts, you can still run Fuel on VirtualBox by following these steps.

-Master Node deployment
+Master Node Deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-First, create the Master Node VM.
+First, create the Master node VM.

 1. Configure the host-only interface vboxnet0 in VirtualBox.